Specialty Classes and Events at In Sync Fitness

 FIRST AID AND CPR CLASSES: EVERY 2ND AND 3RD TUESDAY OF THE MONTH: Contact Andrea Bland at Ready and Well.

 While yoga is a tool to ease the mind, body and soul, it also helps us tap into our inner self and true nature.
 This can open you to a more creative self.
 Meditation and yoga can allow us access to deep places in our being's psyche and consciousness that inspire creative ideas to flow.
-This Class will combine a yoga class and chakra meditation, We will discuss chakra energies and how their influences may affect our lives.
-Discussion will be followed by making chakra bracelets and/or anklets .
+This Class will combine a yoga class and chakra meditation followed by time for painting.
+We will use items from nature to press print and also try our hands at string painting.
 A light lunch will be provided.
-Cost $35 Learn more about chakras here: www.mindbodygreen.com/0-91/The-7-Chakras-for-Beginners.html
+Cost $35